ianpas/object-edu/README.md

     BuiltIn::Object->Set<Type::ObjectConstructorFunction>("code", code);
     ```

-As for Object class the "Object instanced" created from, there are some utility methods such as the one makes finding property in prototype chain possible:
+As for Object class the "Object instance" created from, there are some utility methods such as the one makes finding property in prototype chain possible:

 ```cpp
 ...